kennywf/javascript-challenge/README.md

-# You can see what this site looks like by following this [link] (https://kennywf.github.io/javascript-challenge/).
+# You can see what this site looks like by following this [link](https://kennywf.github.io/javascript-challenge/).

 # Background